 How does MIL-STD-810 vibration testing protect your rugged server?

-This translates directly to dollars saved on repairs or replacements resulting from extensive physical damage and a short life cycle.
+This translates directly to dollars saved on repairs or replacements resulting from physical damage and a short life cycle.

 MIL-STD-810H provides the following examples of problems that can result from general or transport vibration:

 - Chafed wiring

 - Electrical shorts

 - Optical or mechanical misalignment